ASK THE APES at Turner Contemporary, Saturday 21 July 2.30pm

-The audience is invited to bring questions to be deliberated and fathomed via the wisdom of the birds.
+The audience is invited to bring questions to be deliberated and fathomed via the wisdom of our wild cousins.
 Questions can be about anything that concerns you – personal or political, local or global.
 You are welcome to submit your question to www.askthewild.net or bring it with you on the day.

-The panel will use their specialist knowledge of the intricate relationships and behaviours that have evolved amongst bird species as a mirror to our own lives, opening up fresh perspectives and insights.
-Subverting a ‘Gardeners Question Time’ format, Ask the Birds draws on and celebrates the vast resource of knowledge that birds and birders have accumulated.
+Subverting a ‘Gardeners Question Time’ format, Ask the Apes draws on and celebrates the vast resource of knowledge that apes, and the humans that study them, have accumulated.